 Zuiho-in Temple (inside of Daitoku-ji Temple) / 瑞峯院

 |Address||81, Murasakino Daitokujicho, Kita-ku Kyoto-shi, Kyoto, 603-8231|

 |Directions||2-minute walk from city bus Daitokuji-mae stop getting off|

 |Open Hours||9am - 5pm|

-High school students and over ￥400 Junior high school students and under￥300 *Group discount is available for 30 or more Matcha tea ￥400 Zazen, the Zen meditation, and matcha ￥1,500
+High school students and over ￥400 Junior high school students and under ￥300 *Group discounts are available for 30 or more people Matcha green tea ￥400 Zazen Zen meditation and matcha green tea ￥1,500